cortinah/hockeystick/README.md

 easily available to non-climate experts. `hockeystick` users can download the latest raw data from authoritative sources as well as view it via pre-defined ggplot2 charts.
-Datasets include atmospheric CO<sub>2</sub>, instrumental and ice-core temperature records, sea levels, and Arctic/Antarctic sea-ice.
-Additional visualizations using this data will be added over time.
+Datasets include atmospheric CO<sub>2</sub>, instrumental, reconstructed, and paleo ice-core temperature records, sea levels, and Arctic/Antarctic sea-ice.

-The choice of data is based on [Professor Stefan Rahmstorf’s](http://www.pik-potsdam.de/~stefan/) presentation on [The 5 Most Important Data Sets of Climate Science](http://www.pik-potsdam.de/~stefan/5datasets_rahmstorf.pdf).
+The choice of data was originally based on [Professor Stefan Rahmstorf’s](http://www.pik-potsdam.de/~stefan/) presentation on [The 5 Most Important Data Sets of Climate Science](http://www.pik-potsdam.de/~stefan/5datasets_rahmstorf.pdf).
 I